jcolag/entropy-arbitrage/2022-12-22-loud-as-whisper.md

 I can't find any prior reference to "Fendaus."

 Also, though, did this episode just present the thesis that inbred royal families benefit society?
-Or that the [Hanovers](https://en.wikipedia.org/wiki/House_of_Hanover)---apparently died out, since he talks about them in the past tense---had some massive and wondrous impact on the galaxy?
+Or that the {% wiki House_of_Hanover|Hanovers|en %}---apparently died out, since he talks about them in the past tense---had some massive and wondrous impact on the galaxy?

 Sure, technically, we don't need to care what Riva says, but I would ordinarily expect at least *some* push-back on comments like this, if people didn't agree.